zhengjie2002/tp/docs/DeveloperGuide.md

 The main code flow is as follows:

-1. Print welcome message
-2. Initialize CaseManager with saved info from `data.txt` if it exists The main code flow of `SGSafe`, our main class is as follows:
 1. Print welcome message using `Display`
 2. Initialize CaseManager with saved info from `data.txt` if it exists through `Storage`
 3. Read user input from System.in